High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Finding EEF--Allocations via PILP

+\paragraph{The Polyhedron~$Q$.} We now aim at designing an appropriate polyhedron~$Q$, existence of which we (only) assumed in the first step.
+Given the above discussion and Conditions~\eqref{eq:xIsAllocation:1}--\eqref{eq:xDominatesY:2}, we have that the claimed $\veb$ is in dimension~$m + mn + n + 1$, that is $\veb \in \mathbb{Q}^{m + mn + n + 1}$.
+Indeed, the summands in $\veb$'s dimension expression come directly from the numbers of inequalities in, respectively, Conditions~\eqref{eq:xIsAllocation:1}--\eqref{eq:xDominatesY:2}.
+Since we assumed that~$\vez$ is an allocation, we have~$\vez \in \mathbb{Z}^{mn}$ by definition.
+Overall, it must hold that $Q \subseteq \mathbb{Q}^{m + 2mn + n + 1}$.

+Let us now split the vector~$\veb = (\veb_1, \veb_2, \veb_3, b_4)$ according to Conditions~\eqref{eq:xIsAllocation:1}--\eqref{eq:xDominatesY:2} above---that is, $\veb_1$ is the vector of right-hand sides coming from Condition~\eqref{eq:xIsAllocation:1} and so forth.
+Based on the first two subject conditions, we thus have

 where $\vem$ is the vector of item multiplicities.
-Clearly, if we now use the above-defined~$\veb_1$ and~$\veb_2$ substituting the right-hand sides of, respectively, conditions~\eqref{eq:xIsAllocation:1} and~\eqref{eq:xIsAllocation:2}, the meaning of conditions~\eqref{eq:xIsAllocation:1} and~\eqref{eq:xIsAllocation:2} remains the same (i.e.,\,they still encode the fact that~$\vex$ is an allocation).
+Clearly, if we now use the above-defined~$\veb_1$ and~$\veb_2$ substituting the right-hand sides of, respectively, Conditions~\eqref{eq:xIsAllocation:1} and~\eqref{eq:xIsAllocation:2}, the meaning of Conditions~\eqref{eq:xIsAllocation:1} and~\eqref{eq:xIsAllocation:2} stays intact.
+More precisely, both conditions still encode the fact that~$\vex$ is an allocation.

-What remains to find out is the vector~$\veb_3$ and the value of~$b_4$.
+We proceed with constructing vector~$\veb_3$ and the value of~$b_4$.
 To achieve this, we first ensure that~$\vez$ is an envy-free allocation and then derive~$\veb_3$ and~$b_4$ from this analysis.
 The following conditions ensure that~$\vez$ is an envy-free allocation.

-Observe that~\eqref{eq:zIsAllocation:1} and~\eqref{eq:zIsAllocation:2} ensure that~$\vez$ encodes an allocation (in the same way as~\eqref{eq:xIsAllocation:1} and~\eqref{eq:xIsAllocation:2} for~$\vex$).
-The condition~\eqref{eq:zIsEnvyFree} then ensures that~$\vez$ is envy-free, since the left-hand side is the total satisfaction of agent~$a$ and the right-hand side is the total value of the bundle of~$a'$ viewed via the utility function of agent~$a$ (i.e.,\,the satisfaction of~$a$ if she got the bundle of~$a'$).
-It remains to bind~$\vez$ to~$(\veb_3,b_4)$.
+Conditions~\eqref{eq:zIsAllocation:1} and~\eqref{eq:zIsAllocation:2} ensure that~$\vez$ encodes an allocation.
+These expressions and hence the argument are analogous to those of Conditions~\eqref{eq:xIsAllocation:1} and~\eqref{eq:xIsAllocation:2} for~$\vex$.
+Further, Condition~\eqref{eq:zIsEnvyFree} ensures that~$\vez$ is envy-free, since the left-hand side is the total satisfaction of agent~$a$ (under allocation~$\vez$) and the right-hand side is the total value of the bundle of~$a'$ viewed via the utility function of agent~$a$ (that is, the satisfaction of~$a$ if she got the bundle that~$a'$ gets under allocation~$\vez$).
+At the moment, intuitively, Conditions~\eqref{eq:conditionForB:1a}--\eqref{eq:zIsEnvyFree} describe the ``part'' of polyhedron~$Q$ that defines~$\veb_1$, $\veb_2$, and~$\vez$.
+What remains, is to define the remaining~$\veb_3$ and~$v_4$ in a way that we can use them as the right-hand sides of~Conditions~\eqref{eq:xDominatesY:2} and~\eqref{eq:xDominatesY:1}, respectively.
+We can do so by binding~$\vez$ to~$(\veb_3,b_4)$ as follows, thus obtaining the final two expressions describing polyhedron~$Q$.